yaoliUoA/MDPM/README.md

 0. **Prerequisites**
  0. [Caffe](http://caffe.berkeleyvision.org/): installing Caffe by following its [installation instructions](http://caffe.berkeleyvision.org/installation.html).
     Do not forget to run `make matcaffe` to compile Caffe's Matlab interface.
 You also need to download Caffe's reference model.
- 0. [Apriori algorithm]: we use [this implementation](http://www.borgelt.net/src/apriori.tar.gz).
+ 0. Apriori algorithm: we use [this implementation](http://www.borgelt.net/src/apriori.tar.gz).
 Click the link to download this package.
-You need to uncompress it and run `make' to compile it in the `apriori/apriori/src' directory.
+You need to uncompress it and run `make` to compile it in the `apriori/apriori/src` directory.
+    Detailed usage of this package can be found [here](http://www.borgelt.net/doc/apriori/apriori.html).